Lebanon History Museum

 The museum offers exhibits that cover a wide variety of real-life experiences from the people, the places, and the things that makes Lebanon what it is today.

 The museum is located in Lebanon's City Hall, formerly the home of the stately Castle Heights Military Academy at 200 North Castle Heights Avenue.
 Currently, the museum doors are locked, please use the ramp entrance.
-Once you sign into our guest book located next to the Security Guard station, you will be directed to the museum entrance where you can enjoy a leisurely self-tour.
-If you have a group of 10 or more and want to schedule a guide, please call 615-444-3647 Extension 2320 and talk to Kathleen Vail.
+Once you sign into our guest book located next to the Security Guard station, you will be directed to the museum entrance.
+There will be no group tours from during the time of June to October however you can still enjoy visiting the museum at your own leisure.